Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#Datasets "Previous section in reading order")]   [[\>](#parallel-access "Next section in reading order")]       [[\<\<](#Datasets "Beginning of this chapter or previous chapter")]   [[Up](#Datasets "Up section")]   [[\>\>](#Groups "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------- ---------------------------------------------------------- --- --------------------------------------------------------------------- -------------------------------- ---------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-2.1 NetCDF Library Interface Descriptions {.section}
+2.1 NetCDF Library Interface Descriptions
 -----------------------------------------

 Each interface description for a particular netCDF function in this and